wormholer/KAP-manual/en/kybot/kybot.en.md

 - #### KAP Users

 If you are using KAP 2.3 or subsequent versions, which supports one-click uploading to KyBot.
-Check on following steps:
+For current version, check on following steps:

 1.Login to KAP Web UI, click "Diagnosis" on System page.
 ![](images/Picture12.png)